Piccadilly Incident

 Piccadilly Incident is a 1946 British drama film directed by Herbert Wilcox and starring Anna Neagle, Michael Wilding, Coral Browne, Edward Rigby and Leslie Dwyer.
-Wilcox teamed his wife Anna Neagle with Michael Wilding for the first time, establishing them as top box-office stars in five more films, ending with The Lady with a Lamp in 1951.
-Wilding was third choice for leading man after Rex Harrison and John Mills.
+It was written by Nicholas Phipps based on a story by Florence Tranter.

 Plot

-During an air-raid on Piccadilly, Chief Wren Diana Fraser, who is on active duty with the Women's Royal Naval Service, meets Captain Alan Pearson, a Royal Marines officer on sick leave after the evacuation from Dunkirk.
-He invites her for a drink at his house - they dance and fall in love.
+During an air-raid on Piccadilly in World War II, Chief Wren Diana Fraser, who is on active duty with the Women's Royal Naval Service, meets Captain Alan Pearson, a Royal Marines officer on sick leave after the evacuation from Dunkirk.
+He invites her for a drink at his house.
+They dance and fall in love.
 Impulsively, he proposes to her and they marry.

 Alan is posted to North Africa and Diana to Singapore.
-As Singapore falls to the Japanese, she is evacuated, but the ship in which she is travelling is attacked and she is presumed drowned.
+As Singapore falls to the Japanese, she is evacuated, but the ship in which she is travelling is attacked and sunk, and all aboard are presumed drowned.
 However, she and four other passengers survive, including Bill Weston, a Canadian sailor who loves her.

 Two years later, they are rescued after their boat is spotted by an American aeroplane.
-Fraser returns home to find that her husband has remarried to an American Red Cross nurse, Joan, and they have a son.
+Diana returns home to find that her husband has remarried to an American Red Cross nurse, Joan, and they have a son.
 She is devastated and flees the house after meeting the wife.

-Diana approaches Alan backstage at a Navy show.
-She pretends that the marriage meant little to her and that she has another man with whom she became involved when stranded on the island.
-The theatre is bombed; Alan is wounded but Diana dies in hospital.
-Before her death she confesses her lies and they both declare their love for each other.
-Later, a judge decides that Alan and Joan must remarry, but the son will be unable to inherit the family title.
+Later, Diana approaches Alan backstage at a Navy show.
+She tells him that their marriage meant little to her and that she has another man with whom she became involved when stranded on the island.
+Then, the theatre is bombed and both of them are wounded.
+Diana dies in hospital, just after Alan visits her and she confesses her lies and they again declare their love for each other.

+Later, a judge rules that Alan and Joan can remarry, but because they were not legally married at the time of the birth of their son, he will still legally be regarded as illegitimate.